 Owls are very similar to hawks.
 They are big enough to be able to haul off your chickens without leaving much of a sign.

-But they make it even harder because they usually strike at night.
+However, they make it even harder because they usually strike at night.
 It is actually quite terrifying that if they get in your coop, they’ll sneak right up to a sleeping chicken on the roosting bar.

 Then they’ll attack them and carry the bird off.